COVID-19 lab leak theory doesn't hold up to scientific scrutiny, says virologist

-The lab leak theory "offers no evidence other than the circumstantial location of the Wuhan Institute of Virology," which is located in Wuhan, central China's Hubei Province, David Robertson, head of viral genomics and bioinformatics of the Scottish university, said in an email interview recently.
+The lab leak theory "offers no evidence other than the circumstantial location of the Wuhan Institute of Virology", which is located in Wuhan, central China's Hubei province, David Robertson, head of viral genomics and bioinformatics of the Scottish university, told Xinhua in an email interview recently.

 "Currently, all of the data points strongly in one direction, and that's toward a natural virus, not one created in a lab," Robertson said.
 "We need to trust in the evidence and the experts who have experience of virus evolution and emergence."